The Cursed, 2021.

 After the vampire renaissance of the 00s, many horror fans waited for werewolves to have their moment.
 A long underutilized part of horror’s history, a solid werewolf film is tough to come by.
 When we finally get one that stands above the rest – let’s say something like Ginger Snaps or Dog Soldiers – it’s a day of celebration.

 Well, it looks like we can get the party hats as we have another strong entry in the world of werewolf cinema.
-Eight for Silver is a little rough around the edges and has an ending that will likely anger some viewers, but there’s something undeniably enigmatic about this film.
+The Cursed is a little rough around the edges and has an ending that will likely anger some viewers, but there’s something undeniably enigmatic about this film.
 For sure, it’s morose, but you become more engrossed over time rather than feel weighed down by its tone.
 That’s not easy to do, but director Sean Ellis understands how he wants to present this story.

 Taking it back to the 1800s, this period horror film follows pathologist turned monster hunter John McBride investigating a family’s horrific case in the French countryside.
 While he’s fighting a seemingly demonic force, he’s also facing his own demons, which get in the way of his mission.